 Is stalking a felony crime?

+To answer the question, “is stalking a felony?” we have to look at it in different examples.
 Again, this will vary from state to state but stalking is a crime in all 50 states, District of Columbia, the U.S. Territories and the federal government.
 Overall, less than one-third of U.S. states consider stalking to be a felony on a first offense.
 More than one-half classify this crime as a felony after a second (or subsequent) offense if “aggravating factors” are present.
 These include: possession of a deadly weapon, violating a court order, violation of probation or parole, the victim is under 16 years of age, or the stalker pursues the same victim again.
 Depending on local laws, some states designate a specific number of events must occur before the activity is considered to be stalkers.